BromeRST/find-gotchi/scripts/parcelGotchiverseComparison/README.md

 - **Comprehensive Field Comparison**: Compares all fields from the VerseParcelInfo fragment
 - **Missing Entity Detection**: Identifies parcels that exist on one subgraph but not the other
+- **On-Chain Contract Verification**: For installations and tiles found only in subgraph2, verifies against the actual on-chain contracts to prevent false positives
 - **Pagination Support**: Efficiently handles large datasets using ID-based pagination
 - **Retry Logic**: Robust error handling with exponential backoff
 - **Detailed Reporting**: Generates comprehensive reports with statistics and examples
 - **JSON Output**: Saves detailed results to timestamped JSON files
-- **Complex Object Comparison**: Handles nested objects and arrays (installations, tiles, alchemica)
+- **Smart Array Comparison**: Handles nested objects and arrays (installations, tiles, alchemica) with contract verification for on-chain validation

 ## Prerequisites

 1. Node.js and npm/yarn installed
 2. Environment variables configured:
    - `SUBGRAPH_KEY`: Your Satsuma subgraph API key
+   - `POLYGON_RPC_URL`: Polygon RPC endpoint (optional, defaults to https://polygon-rpc.com)

 ## Environment Setup